openhab/org.openhab.binding.zwave/doc/elexa/dmof1_0_0.md

 ### Parameter 6: Current change METER_REPORT level

 Report of relative change in current flow
-In addition to sending a METER\_REPORT to Group 1 in the time interval set by Param 2, the On/Off Plug-In Switch also sends a METER\_REPORT when it detects a relative change in current flow.
+<p&gtIn addition to sending a METER\_REPORT to Group 1 in the time interval set by Param 2, the On/Off Plug-In Switch also sends a METER\_REPORT when it detects a relative change in current flow.
 This parameter sets this minimum current change amount, in percent, at which point the On/Off Plug-In Switch will send a METER_REPORT to Group 1.
-Also see Param 1 & 2.
+Also see Param 1 & 2.</p&gt
 Values in the range 1 to 64 may be set.

 The manufacturer defined default value is ```5```.